Bible Definitions Shed Light On God’s Word!

 Occultism:

-The practices and beliefs relating to “hidden” spiritual truths or esoteric insights.
-These hidden truths are seen as very powerful.
+Occult practices and beliefs relate to “hidden” spiritual truths or esoteric insights, which are seen as very powerful.
 This tradition was underground during the Middle Ages but became more prominent in the Renaissance.
 The occult worldview was fundamental to pre-Copernican and pre-Newtonian science.
 Modern groups incorporating the occult elements include the Liberal Catholic Church, Wicca, and some Neopagan groups.

 Old Testament (Hebrew Bible):

-The first portion of the Christian Bible.
-It also is known as the Hebrew Bible in Judaism.
-The Hebrew Bible contains twenty-four books, while the Protestant Bible further divide the 24 books into 39 books and places them in a different order.
-Catholic Bibles are ordered the same as the Protestant Bible but include seven additional books known as the Deuterocanonical Books.
+The first portion of the Christian Bible is also known as the Hebrew Bible in Judaism.
+The Hebrew Bible contains twenty-four books, while the Protestant Bible divides the 24 books into 39 and places them in a different order.
+Catholic Bibles are ordered the same as the Protestant Bible but include seven additional Deuterocanonical Books.
 Orthodox Bibles also contain other books.

 Palm Sunday: